mmbman/Katagiri/1980-07-02-Karma-Where-Karma-Originates.md

 <a name="000"></a>
 #### 0:00 start of recording

 In the first early morning [zazen](glossary#zazen), I said, “to deport oneself in  [samādhi](glossary#samadhi).”
 I have to correct this term: “to *disport*,” not “deport”.
-(Disport: to enjoy oneself unrestrainedly; frolic.)
-That’s why maybe I explained after that, “playing freely.”
+(Disport: to enjoy oneself unrestrainedly; to frolic.)
+That’s why maybe I said after that, “playing freely.”
 That is to disport.

 Today, I would like to explain what part of one’s life does [karma](glossary#karma) occupy.
 This is pretty difficult to explain, but let’s return to Twelve Chain Causation, okay?
 (The Twelve-Linked Chain of Causation, also known as the Twelve Links of [Dependent Origination](glossary#dependent-origination))